 Wooden – A traditional option, when buying a wooden toilet seat, make sure it’s solid wood, as there are some imitation toilet seats that can be vinyl wrapped.
 Wooden seats are normally more expensive and are made of oak.

-Thin seat – For the ultimate in modern minimalism look out for lavatories at bathroom city with ultra-thin toilet seats.
-They remain just as easy to fit as a normal toilet seat.
+Thin seat – For the ultimate in modern minimalism lookout for lavatories at bathroom city with ultra-thin toilet seats.
+They remain just as easy to fit like a normal toilet seat.

 see bathroom city’s seats

 Pick a cistern